 There are no service or transaction fees for transfers made to and from Marcus-branded savings accounts.
 Additionally, account owners can expect to earn interest beginning on the same business day their deposit is made.
 Accounts can be funded via external bank transfers, domestic wire transfers or mailed checks.

-Exton, Pennsylvania-based credit union Citadel offers a 2.0 percent introductory APY for the first 12 months an account is open, which drops to a variable rate of 0.7 percent thereafter.
+Exton, Pennsylvania-based credit union Citadel offers a 2.00 percent APY.
 The minimum opening deposit amount is $10,000 and account owners are required to maintain a $10,000 average daily balance in order to waive the $10 monthly account fee.

 If necessary, funds can be withdrawn for free once every quarter.
 A $25 fee applies to subsequent withdrawals made in the same quarter.
 There is also a $5 inactivity fee on accounts that haven't had any consumer-initiated transactions for one year.